carpentries-incubator/twitter-with-twarc/_episodes/09-data-management.md

-## discussion challenge
+> # Challenge: hydrated or de-hydrated?
+>
-Was making you log-in to get full-text gas-price tweets a good enough protection for our taxday dataset?
+> Was making you log-in to get full-text gas-price tweets a good enough
+> protection for our #gasprices dataset?
+>

-Which of our datasets would you feel comfortable creating an official, UCSB-sponsored archive?
+> Which of our datasets would you feel comfortable creating an
+> official, UCSB-sponsored archive?
-	Bergis Jules' timeline?
+> -	Bergis Jules' timeline?
-	Library mentions?
+> -	Library mentions?
-	Library timeline?
+> -	Library timeline?
-	hashtag catsofinstagram?
-	#FIXME
+> -	full text Capitol riots tweets?
+> -	#catsofinstagram?
+> > ## Solution
+> > you decide!
+> >
+{: .challenge}

 ## DocNow's new tool for consent.